 This recipe knocks double chocolate chip cookies out of the park.
 Every single person who ate them were glowing with compliments and absolutely begging for the recipe.
 You.
 Need.
 This.
 Recipe!

 If you love the combination of chocolate and nuts try our chocolate chip cookies with macadamia for another unbelievably good chocolate chip cookie.

-Double chocolate almond cookies are easy peasy to make using a mixmaster but……the mixture is very thick…very, very thick so you will need a bit of muscle to mix in the chocolate and almonds if making these by hand.
+Double chocolate almond cookies are easy peasy to make using a mixmaster but……the mixture is very thick…very, very thick so you will need a bit of muscle and elbow grease to mix in the chocolate and almonds if making these by hand.

 We made these flavour packed cookies and couldn’t get enough of them as they are so moreish.
 In fact so moreish that we gave the rest to our local fruit shop girls to stop us eating them, and they gave glowing reports too.

 Salt brings out the flavour in chocolate and accentuates the sweetness and suppresses bitterness.
 Simply adding salt to a chocolate recipe makes the chocolate taste better by balancing out flavours and bringing out many subtle nuances.
 So when you read the ingredients and notice salted butter you’ll understand why.

 All ovens differ and the size of your cookie also affects the cooking time.
 Check your cookies at the 11-12 minute mark, you want the cookies when lightly pressed to spring back and to have lost the wet lustre they had whilst they were cooking.

 Remove the tray from the oven and allow the cookies to cool on the tray.
 As the cookies cool they will dry a little and you should have a slightly crunchy outside.

 It’s essential to allow the cookies to cool for a few minutes on the tray as they will be too soft to transfer to a cooling rack.